Preserving Colonial Charm in St. Paul Renovation

 Custom Cabinet Details

-Thoughtful, understated embellishments throughout the kitchen is what makes this design feel so special.
-Every corner you turn there are sweet moments custom made by the Jkath team: corbels, v-groove backsplash, mix of wood and polished nickel hardware, paneled integrated appliances, as well as more favorite details noted below.
+Thoughtful, understated embellishments throughout the kitchen are what make this design feel so special.
+Every corner you turn there are sweet moments custom-made by the Jkath team: corbels, v-groove backsplash, a mix of wood and polished nickel hardware, paneled integrated appliances, as well as more favorite details noted below.

 When this client dropped the hint she would be interested in colorful kitchen cabinetry, that is when this vision came alive.
 Landing on Benjamin Moore Woodlawn Blue for the perimeter and a rich walnut island.
-Custom turned legs on the island was inspired by the stair banister in the home.
+Custom-turned legs on the island were inspired by the stair banister in the home.